madetech/handbook/guides/chalet_time_policy.md

 People with chalet time will [book learning time](https://github.com/madetech/handbook/blob/main/guides/learning/booking_learning_time.md) in the normal way.

 #### 7. Holiday
-1. People with chalet time will [book holiday through](https://github.com/madetech/handbook/blob/main/guides/learning/booking_learning_time.md) as they would any other holiday or leave.
+People with chalet time will [book holiday through](https://github.com/madetech/handbook/blob/main/guides/learning/booking_learning_time.md) as they would any other holiday or leave.

 ## Responsibility to make activities visible and  doable
 Different parts of the business will be responsible for making people aware of activities they can do with chalet time:

 #### 1. New opportunities on client teams

-A list of live accounts, teams and leads will be automatically published from Kimble to #chalettimeteam Slack channel at the beginning of each week.
+A list of live accounts, teams and leads will be automatically published from Kimble to [`#chalet-time-team` Slack channel](https://madetechteam.slack.com/archives/C03F23K2RL0) Slack channel at the beginning of each week.
 This will give people a list of people to approach about potentially opportunities to join client teams.

 Line managers of people with chalet time will help find opportunities and advocate for them to join client teams, either billed, invested or shadowing

 #### 2. New revenue and business
 Bids team will update the Scheduling team each week of bids people with chalet time can get involved with

 Marketing team will maintain a visible backlog of tasks people with chalet time can do to help promote Made Tech.
-This will be posted in the #chalettimeteam Slack channel at the beginning of each week.
+This will be posted in the [`#chalet-time-team`](https://madetechteam.slack.com/archives/C03F23K2RL0) Slack channel at the beginning of each week.

 #### 3. Hiring
 Scheduling team will give the Talent team coordinators access to the Kimble report of who has chalet to do extra hiring interviews or require training to do so